Rule 5122-40-05 | Personnel.

-(ii) The time for completion of the plan may not exceed twenty-four months from the date of the appointment as medical director.
+(ii) The time for completion of the plan will not exceed twenty-four months from the date of the appointment as medical director.
 The physician may work as a medical director during this probationary time period, subject to the supervision and reporting requirements of this rule.
 Waivers may be granted by the department if there are problems scheduling certification examinations.

-(iii) During the probationary time period, the medical director shall be directly supervised at least once a week by a physician who holds an appropriate medical certification in the field of opioid treatment pursuant to paragraph (B)(1) of this rule.
+(iii) During the probationary time period, the medical director will be directly supervised at least once a week by a physician who holds an appropriate medical certification in the field of opioid treatment pursuant to paragraph (B)(1) of this rule.

-(iv) Consultation with and supervision of a medical director during the probationary time period may be provided by telephone or video conferencing and shall be documented, signed, and dated by both the supervising physician and the supervised physician.
+(iv) Consultation with and supervision of a medical director during the probationary time period may be provided by telephone or video conferencing and will be documented, signed, and dated by both the supervising physician and the supervised physician.